The AANA Code of Ethics prohibits the harmful use of sex, sexuality or nudity in advertising.

 Humour and sexual innuendo

-The Community Panel has found the following ads not to breach Section 2.4 (Sex, Sexuality and Nudity) of the Code of Ethics:
+Examples of ads found not in breach of Section 2.4 of the Code of Ethics:

 Nudity

-The Community Panel has found the following ads not to breach Section 2.4 (Sex, Sexuality and Nudity) of the Code of Ethics:
+Examples of ads found not in breach of Section 2.4 of the Code of Ethics:

 Suggestive phrases and acts

-The Community Panel has found the following ads not to breach Section 2.4 (Sex, Sexuality and Nudity) of the Code of Ethics:
+Examples of ads found not in breach of Section 2.4 of the Code of Ethics:

 Sexualisation of children

-The Community Panel has found the following ads not to breach Section 2.4 (Sex, Sexuality and Nudity) of the Code of Ethics:
+Examples of ads found not in breach of Section 2.4 of the Code of Ethics: